pallets/jinja/docs/api.rst

 file system.
 The environment will keep the compiled modules in memory like Python's `sys.modules`.
 Unlike `sys.modules` however this cache is limited in size by default and templates are automatically reloaded.
+All loaders are subclasses of :class:`BaseLoader`.
+If you want to create your

+own loader, subclass :class:`BaseLoader` and override `get_source`.

+.. autoclass:: jinja2.loaders.BaseLoader
+    :members: get_source, load

+Here a list of the builtin loaders Jinja2 provides:

 .. autoclass:: jinja2.loaders.FileSystemLoader